 It's still chilly here and Spring is just tryyyyying to break through, but I have Spring bakes fully underway in my kitchen!
-Doesn't this Raspberry and White Chocolate Loaf Cake just scream Spring?
+Doesn't this Raspberry White Chocolate Loaf Cake just scream Spring?

-This Raspberry and White Chocolate Loaf Cake is a tender white chocolate pound cake topped with a scrumptious raspberry glaze!
+This Raspberry White Chocolate Loaf Cake is a tender white chocolate pound cake topped with a scrumptious raspberry glaze!
 The flavors are so amazing you'll find yourself taking seconds!

 Ingredients for White Chocolate Loaf Cake